Ugg flash sale at Nordstrom Rack | CNN Underscored

 Fall is here, and temperatures are dropping; it’s the perfect time to snag a new pair of Uggs.
 Right now, Ugg footwear (and a few apparel items), a go-to when it comes to stylish slippers and boots that are functional and warm, is on sale for two more days at Nordstrom Rack.

-Whether you’re in the market for boots, slippers, sneakers, weather-proof styles or something else, you’ll find options at a discount at this flash sale.
-We’ve rounded up our top picks from the Ugg event, below.
+Whether you’re in the market for boots, slippers, sneakers, weatherproof styles or something else, you’ll find options at a discount at this flash sale.
+We’ve rounded up our top picks from the Ugg event below.

 Women’s styles